Monday, June 29, 2015

 We heard the songs of Sleigh Ride, Joy to the World, Jingle Bells softly playing throughout the park coming from stores, trees, & Christmas Carolers.

-In the Living Nativity area, we watched the celebrated musical performance where the Angel Gabriel brings good news about the birth of the Christ Child.
+In the Living Nativity area, we watched a musical performance celebrating the Angel Gabriel's announcement of the birth of the Christ Child.

 Day 4: Monday, November 12, 2001